-Commercial Investment Valuations are typically presented as cap rate driven: the lower the cap rate, the higher the price.
+Commercial Investment Valuations are typically presented as cap rate driven: the lower the cap rates, the higher the price.
 Investors have the challenge of balancing asset security and safety vs. an acceptable Cap Rate return.

 Security and safety include a matrix of attributes: Extended Lease Term, Quality Tenant with good credit history (and track record of business acumen), LOCATION (both the immediate demographics and street/area positioning), a favorable NNN lease, long term appreciation aspects, and financing desirability.
 However; how low can you go?
 Cap rates in desirable urban settings wafting in under 4% need a compelling story to convince me.

 REMEMBER the OLD Adage: “It’s not what you make; it’s how much you keep.”